 As the number of bell-cow running backs and running plays, in general, have decreased, it’s getting harder and harder to see anyone breaking Smith’s record.
 In fact, only Frank Gore of the San Francisco 49ers, Damien Williams of the Kansas City Chiefs and Marshawn Lynch of the Seattle Seahawks have rushed for more than 100 yards in the Super Bowl since 2010.

-Most Rushing Touchdowns: Terrell Davis with Three in Super Bowl XXXII/Jalen Hurts with Three in Super Bowl LVII
+Most Rushing TDs: Terrell Davis with Three in Super Bowl XXXII/Jalen Hurts with Three in Super Bowl LVII

 All three of Davis’ scores were from 1-yard out, capping big drives in a game that was tight the whole time.
 He scored in the first quarter to tie the game, then gave the Broncos the lead twice in the second half.
 He plunged in what would be the winning TD with 1:47 left, giving Denver a 31-24 lead.